Braless Demi Rose Puts Her Booty On Display In Backless Black Gown

 Demi topped off her look with a stylish Dior bag, a classy white piece decorated with exquisite black detailing.
 She wore her long, dark tresses with a mid-part that beautifully framed her gorgeous face and added a splash of color with a bold red lip stick.

-Unsurprisingly, her latest photo stirred quite the reaction among her vast base of admirers, garnering more than 11,000 likes within 5 minutes of having been posted.
+Unsurprisingly, her latest photo stirred quite the reaction among her vast base of admirers, garnering more than 11,000 likes within five minutes of having been posted.
 At the time of this writing, the snapshot has been live for an hour and has amassed over 53,000 likes, in addition to 400 comments.

 “Yasssss bishhhh,” read one message, trailed by a trio of fire emojis.